 Interesting Information-

-- found in chaparral and coast sage scrub; often in canyons and north facing slopes
+- found in chaparral and coastal sage scrub; often in canyons and north-facing slopes

 - after a fire, toyon resprouts vigorously from the root crown system

-- both the leaves and the berries have a cyanic compounds in them which reduces herbivory
+- both the leaves and the berries have cyanic compounds in them, which reduces herbivory

 Other Helpful Posts–